 I. Data Set and Research Descriptors

-1) Principal investigator(s) and contact persons Stewardship Coordinator235-4793, edu
+1) Principal investigator(s) and contact persons

-James Schloemer, SWMP Technician, jwschloemer@alaska.edu2181 Kachemak Dr.4794– List the staff members responsible for the design, implementation and continuation of the data set.
-Include name, title, mailing address, phone number, and email address for the Research Coordinator, SWMP technicians, and person(s) responsible for data management.

-2) Entry verification – This section explains how the data were verified (QAQC’d) before being sent to the CDMO to be archived into the permanent database.
-Specifically, list how your data are acquired, validated, processed, and archived.
-Mention how your Reserve deals with overlapping data, outliers, etc. Use the following statement or modify to fit your Reserve:
+Contact Persons:

+Steve Baird, Stewardship Coordinator, 907-235-4793, steve.baird@alaska.edu

+James Schloemer, SWMP Technician, jwschloemer@alaska.edu

+Address:

+Kachemak Bay Research Reserve

+2181 Kachemak Dr.

+Homer, AK 99603

+Tel: 907-235-4794

+2) Entry verification

 Deployment data are uploaded from the YSI data logger to a Personal Computer (IBM compatible).
 Files are exported from EcoWatch in a comma-delimited format (.CDF) , EcoWatch Lite in a comma separated file (CSV) or KOR Software in an Excel File (.XLS) and uploaded to the CDMO where they undergo automated primary QAQC; automated depth/level corrections for changes in barometric pressure (cDepth or cLevel parameters); and become part of the CDMO’s online provisional database.
 All pre- and post-deployment data are removed from the file prior to upload.
 During primary QAQC, data are flagged if they are missing or out of sensor range.
 The edited file is then returned to the Reserve for secondary QAQC where it is opened in Microsoft Excel and processed using the CDMO’s NERRQAQC Excel macro.
 The macro inserts station codes, creates metadata worksheets for flagged data and summary statistics, and graphs the data for review.
 It allows the user to apply QAQC flags and codes to the data, remove any overlapping deployment data, append files, and export the resulting data file for upload to the CDMO.
 Upload after secondary QAQC results in ingestion into the database as provisional plus data, recalculation of cDepth or cLevel parameters, and finally tertiary QAQC by the CDMO and assimilation into the CDMO’s authoritative online database.
 Where deployment overlap occurs between files, the data produced by the newly calibrated sonde is generally accepted as being the most accurate.
-For more information on QAQC flags and codes, see Sections 11 and 12.and Jim Schloemer ere
+For more information on QAQC flags and codes, see Sections 11 and 12.
+Steve Baird and Jim Schloemer were responsible for these tasks.

-Remember to list the person(s) responsible for data management.

-3) Research objectives – Describe briefly the nature of the monitoring program resulting in this data set (for example, control versus impacted site, long term monitoring, spatial or temporal coverage, etc.).
-Describe the goal or purpose of this research.
+3) Research objectives

+The YSI electronic data loggers are programmed to measure the water temperature, specific conductivity, dissolved oxygen, depth, pH, and turbidity conditions at 15-minute intervals.
+In Kachemak Bay, there are two permanent water quality monitoring stations (Homer and Seldovia), each having two data sondes.
+One site is located on the northeast side of the Bay at the end of the Homer Spit, and the other on the southwest side of the Bay in Seldovia.
+At each site, one data logger is suspended 1-meter below the surface (“Surface”), and one data logger is suspended 1-meter from the bottom (“Deep”).
+At both locations the surface sondes are horizontally within 100 meters of the deep sondes.